elastic/ecs/rfcs/text/0021-threat-enrichment.md

     ]
   },
-  // Tag the enriched document to indicate the threat enrichment matched
+  // Tag the enriched document to indicate the threat enrichment matched "tags": ["threat-match"],
-  // TODO I think this is now redundant with matched.type, but maybe still useful?
-  "tags": ["threat-match"],
   // This should already exist from the original ingest pipeline of the document "related": {